Go-Reply/dft-enterprise-searcg/README.md

 To run the website:

+1.Create a virutal environment and clone repo into it.

-1. Install the requirements by running the following in the terminal
+2. Install the requirements by running the following in the terminal

    `pip install -r requirements.txt`

-2. To launch the website, run the following in the terminal
+3. To launch the website, run the following in the terminal

    `flask run`

-3. Type the url seen in the command line into your browser
+4. Type the url seen in the command line into your browser
    <img width="832" alt="image" src="https://github.com/hadi-mu/GOREPLY-DFTSEARCHENGINE/assets/61840032/3aa545bd-dbc7-4223-95be-5593f8fe1680">